-Recipients have a contract set-up meeting with staff to go over the expectations and requirements of the contract.
+Through the pre-award assessment process, recipients are informed of expectations and requirements of the contract and may require a contract set up meeting.
 Repeat recipients who have demonstrated good capacity for project delivery and expenditure may not require a contract set up meeting.
-Throughout the contract period, staff is available to meet with the recipients as necessary.
-In addition to desk review of documentation such as progress reports, procurement procedures, Environmental Review Records etc., staff typically schedules at least one site visit for each recipient on an annual basis.
+Throughout the contract period, staff is available to provide technical assistance to the recipients as necessary.

+In addition to desk review of documentation such as progress reports, procurement procedures, Environmental Review Records, etc., staff typically schedules at least one site visit for each recipient on an annual basis.
 However, for some CDBG projects it is unnecessary to perform more than one on-site monitoring due to the scope of the project (i.e. purchase of fire equipment or public service activities such as staffing salaries for a domestic violence shelter, etc.).
 Staff will also conduct an on-site monitoring visit as part of a contract close-out.

 The on-site visit consists of a one- or two-day visit to the recipient agency to review records, inspect the project's progress in completing required activities, and meet with staff responsible for the project.
 On-site monitoring visits include the following components: entrance/exit conferences, documentation/file review, and viewing of the project (as applicable).
 Within 30 days of an on-site monitoring visit, staff will provide written monitoring comments to the recipient in the form of a follow-up letter.
 The letter includes, at a minimum, the date of review and those present during the review, results of the monitoring (satisfactory performance, concern, or finding), a statement describing the basis for each conclusion, instructions on what the recipient must do to address any area of concern or finding, and a deadline by which the recipient must respond.
 In extreme cases of noncompliance, staff must determine that an additional on-site monitoring visit is necessary before an issue can be adequately resolved.
+In all cases, staff will work with recipients to come to a satisfactory resolution.